builderscon/builderscon/HOWTO-Legal.md

 [日本語](translations/ja/HOWTO-Legal.md)

+## Enforcing The Code of Conduct

+builderscon organizers and attendees MUST adhere to our [Code of Conduct](./Code-of-Conduct.md)

+### Reporting / Reaction

+Organizers MUST explicitly create communication channels that allow attendees to report should anything happen.
+Conversations related to reports MUST be kept private, unless local law requires otherwise.

+Organizers MUST act swiftly upon recieving such reports.
+When incidents deal with threats or possibility of threats, organizers MUST take proper course of action including removal of accused from the conference.

 ## Insurance

 You SHOULD prepare for accidents such as your staff or the attendees hurting themselves during the conference, and as a result perhaps damaging the venue.
 For small scale conferences this may not be a big issue, but if your conference grows to over several hundred people, you MUST consider taking an insurance policy.